FoamScience/configs.nvim/README.md

 - [dim.lua:](lua/user/optional/dim.lua) dims inactive code sections
   - Setup for proper dimming of OpenFOAM entries
   - `<space>wt` to toggle
-- [treesj.lua:](lua/user/treesj.lua) a tree-sitter based arguments expander
-  - Try `<space>m` on a function call to split its arguments on multiple lines, and join them back
-  - Needs tree-sitter grammar for the target language to be installed.
 - [winsep:](lua/user/optional/winsep.lua) a plugin for colored window separators, useful with Tmux.
 - [neoscroll:](lua/user/optional/neoscroll.lua) scrolling animations for page movement.